StyraHem/ShellyForHASS/.github/ISSUE_TEMPLATE/feature_request.md

 When opening a Feature request, please start the title with "[FR]" prefix

 DO NOT DELETE ANY TEXT from this template!
 Otherwise, your issue may be closed without comment.

+Always check if there is a simular freature request already do avoid dublicates.
+If there is a simular FR already, please add comments if you have other thoughts about the solution.

 -->